phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Query_Builder.rst

 public *string|array*  **getOrderBy** ()

-Return the set ORDER BY clause
+Returns the set ORDER BY clause